airbytehq/airbyte/airbyte-integrations/bases/base-normalization/README.md

     /test connector=bases/base-normalization

+You can restrict the tests to a subset of destinations by specifying a comma separated list of destinations.
+For example, let's say you are working on a change to normalization for Postgres, with Gradle:

+    NORMALIZATION_TEST_TARGET=postgres ./gradlew :airbyte-integrations:bases:base-normalization:integrationTest

+or directly with pytest:

+    NORMALIZATION_TEST_TARGET=postgres  pytest airbyte-integrations/bases/base-normalization/integration_tests

 Note that these tests are connecting and processing data on top of real data warehouse destinations.
 Therefore, valid credentials files are expected to be injected in the `secrets/` folder in order to run (not included in git repository).